Use this checklist of resources to learn more about course requirements and instructional support.

-Your first step is to submit your AP Course Audit form and have your administrator approve it.
+Once you enroll in the AP Course Audit you can add your course, submit your AP Course Audit form, and have your administrator approve it.
 This enables access to all AP resources, including those in AP Classroom, to inform your course planning.

-Among the resources you might want to check out immediately are the Syllabus Development Guide and the four sample syllabi.
+Among the resources you might want to check out immediately are the Syllabus Development Guide, available in your AP Course Audit account in the Resources section, and the sample syllabi.
 You can base your class on one or more of the syllabi and you will also find a list of recommended textbooks.

 3 Check out AP Classroom

 AP Classroom provides flexible support to help you plan and teach your course and get daily feedback to adjust instruction and motivate students to improve.